drdn/slides/PITCHME.md

 - Works cited == more sources for you
 - Search the works of a single author
-- Look for annotated and/or [published bibliographies](http://www.oxfordbibliographies.com/)
+- Look for annotated and/or [published bibliographies](http://www.oxfordbibliographies.com/) @note[if you're following along with the slides, this link will take you to the Oxford Bibliographies]
-- *HINT:* Ask your reference librarian to help you find relevant materials!
+- *HINT:* [Ask](https://umd.libanswers.com/) a reference librarian to help you find relevant materials! @note[Ask Us! is a combination FAQ and live chat page where you can send reference and research questions to librarians on campus.]

 @ulend